 Looking at the above graph, one can’t help but wonder whether the US has passed her prime and now in a slow decline relative to China?
 Is the decline reversible?

-If so, what does a typical rise/fall look like for an empire?
 What are the key factors contributing to an empire’s rise or fall in wealth and power?

 Overall, it seems that for each empire, a big cycle of rising and declining is about 250 years.
 Ray will tell you that this is an estimation and obviously each specific case can be a bit different.